 Here’s why having a draft would ruin that.

-The cost of training a single service member is pretty high already.
+Draftees historically serve two to three years terms.
 Spending tons of money training people who don’t want to be there only to have most of them leave the service as soon as humanly possible is just not worth it.
 We already have plenty of people who join voluntarily and, in boot camp or somewhere else along the line, decide they made a wrong choice.
 Suddenly, the tons of money spent training them goes down the drain.

 It’s all the people who make it through training and complete their service honorably that justify these losses.

-A draft is basically indentured servitude
+2. A draft is basically indentured servitude.

 People who serve today feel like they’re overworked and underpaid.
 When the government is faced with absorbing tons of money lost due to wasted training expenses, where do you think the cuts will start?